tbutler1132/becoming-engine/docs/roadmap.md

 **Scope**

 - Add `Model` to the ontology with `type: Descriptive | Procedural | Normative`
+- Include fields from tech-spec:
+  - `statement: string` — the belief content
+  - `confidence?: number` — 0.0 to 1.0, how certain
+  - `scope?: "personal" | "org" | "domain"` — where the belief applies
 - Add minimal Regulator mutations: create model, update model, attach model updates to an Episode closure
+- Normative Models may include `enforcement` field (prep for Membrane in MP10)

 **Acceptance**

 - `State` supports models; JSON store migrates; tests pass
 - At least one Regulator test proves "closing an Explore can create/update a Model"
+- Models include confidence and scope fields

 ---